jkbgbr/simplesi/README.md

 - user-defined environment behaviour
   - exception handling print or raise for interactive or app use cases
   - number of significant digits for print can be set
   - user-defined preferred units can be defined for printing to reduce broilerplate code

+Compared to pint - skipping it, not a fair comparison.

 Some features of forallpeople e.g. prefixes, html and latex printing are not implemented.
 Weaknesses like handling °C and K units remain.